AdamISZ/aut-ct/security-analysis.md

 Number 3 and 4 are (very rough descriptions) of typical requirements of unforgeability and zero knowledgeness.
 In other words, a serious attempt to analyze security w.r.t forgery or key leakage has to *at least* account for an attacker's possible knowledge of a bunch of other valid proofs, and an attacker's possible ownership of multiple other (in the extreme, *all* other) elements of the set from which the proofs are derived.
 Number 2 should probably be beefed up similarly, but it refers specifically to the "key image" part of the Pedersen-DLEQ proof.

+The next subsection outlines (roughly) the standard arguments for security of just the Pedersen-DLEQ part (i.e. it is only the start of what is required for 3, 4).

+## Precursor: Unforgeability and zero-knowledge for the Pedersen-DLEQ proof

+### Soundness (unforgeability)

+The standard procedure for similar sigma protocols applies.
+First, we prove soundness for the interactive protocol, then we apply the random oracle model.

+The extractor requests a starting message from the adversary claiming to be able to forge a valid proof for a given Pedersen commitment C (where the secret witness is (x, delta)), and a given key image C2.
+This message is (R_1, R_2) derived by the adversary from secret scalars (s, t) (note here we are using the same notation as the paper in the root of the repo).
+The adversary's execution is then forked into two versions, with different challenge values e_1 and e_2.
+Adversary must then respond with (sigma_11, sigma_21) in one execution and (sigma_12, sigma_22) in the other.
+Then x is derivable as (sigma_12 - sigma_11)/(e_2 - e_1) and delta is derivable as (sigma_22 - sigma_21)/(e_2 - e_1).
+And x is verifiable as the DL of C2/J.

+Applying ROM as an "honest challenge", this implies soundness (as usual, the reduction to DL is not tight, though).

+### Zero knowledgeness

+The standard procedure for sigma protocols also applies here.

+The full transcript between the prover and verifier is (setup: C, C2), (R1, R2, e, s1, s2) and validity requires s1.G + s2.H = R1 + e.C, and s1.J = R2 + e.C2 .
+To fake these transcripts for the interactive protocol, that started with (C, C2), without access to the secrets (x, delta), we choose (e, s1, s2) at random and then calculate R1 = s1.G + s2.H - e.C, and R2 = s1.J - e.C2.
+This proves HVZK.
+Applying the ROM assumption, we argue for zero knowledgeness based on the indistinguishability of the distribution of these fake transacripts, from the distribution of real ones.